Hackers dump 200,000 alleged secret Apple, Tesla files after Tata Electronics breach

 Supply-chain security concerns

-Cybernews further found references to Pegatron, Foxconn, and Qualcomm in the text file – key companies in Apple's manufacturing supply chain – although there is no evidence the companies have been compromised.
+Cybernews further found references to Pegatron, Foxconn, and Qualcomm in the text file – key companies in Apple's manufacturing supply chain – although there is no evidence that the companies have been compromised.

 Tata Electronics currently accounts for roughly a third of Apple's iPhone production in India, with Foxconn making up the rest, according to Reuters.

 Based in India, the Tata Group and its extensive number of subsidiaries – including its electronics and semiconductor manufacturing arm – serve as a primary contract manufacturer and component supplier for Apple and Tesla.
+Heavily focused on iPhones, Tata Electronics supplies Apple with iPhone back panels, metallic enclosures, circuit board parts, and fully assembled devices, according to Reuters.

 Tata Electronics also became an official Tesla supplier in 2025, supplying the Musk-owned brand with semiconductor chips, circuit board assemblies for Tesla battery management systems, vehicle motor controller units and door-control mechanisms.